 Conclusion of Is Cabo Safe

 Is Cabo safe?
-Yes, if you stay aware of all travel warnings, exercise common sense, and pay attention to news about safety in the city.
+Yes, if you stay abreast of all Mexico travel warnings, exercise common sense, and pay attention to news about safety in the city you are visiting I don’t think you will have any issues.

 Keep in mind that bad things can anywhere not just in Mexico but I am sure there are crimes taking place right in your very own neighborhood.